DanielJohnHarty/AWS_Implement_Secure_EC2_Using_NAT_and_Bastion_Instance/readme.md

 ### Setting up the network
 1. Create a VPC **BastionVPC** with CIDR block = **10.0.0.0/16** -> All inbound and outbound traffic is allowed via the default NACL.
-For increased control, create a custom NACL and associate with this VPC which only allows the IPs, ports and protocols you expect
+For increased control, create a custom NACL and associate with this VPC which only allows the IPs, ports and protocols you expect.

 2. Create an internet gateway (**BastionInternetGateway**).

-3. The created IGW will be 'detached' i.e. not attached to an exiosting VPC.
+3. The created IGW will be 'detached' i.e. not attached to an existing VPC.
 Select BastionInternetGateway then press the action button, then attach to VPC.
 Attach to BastionVPC.

 4. Create a subnet **BastionPublicSubnet** associated to BastionVPC with CIDR block = **10.0.1.0/24**

 5. Create a subnet **BastionPrivateSubnet** associated to BastionVPC with CIDR block = **10.0.2.0/24**

-## ROUTE TABLES
+**ROUTE TABLES**

 6. Click BastionPublicSubnet to see the associated information.
 Click the route table link, click the routes tab and then the edit routes button.
 Add a new route from **0.0.0.0/0 to BastionInternetGateway**.
 Make sure that BastionPublicSubnet's route table is associated to BastionPublicSubnet.